s1mpleTEK/JAM_escape_2019/README.md

 # Global Game Jam 2020

-Our project for the third
+Our project for the third iteration of the EPITECH Game JAM

 ## Installation